 The Seine river map locates the greatest sights of Paris along the banks of the Seine river.
 A majority of the top sights are along the Seine River banks.
 The list of sights along the river includes the Tour Eiffel, the Musee d'Orsay, the Louvre, Notre Dame, Palais de Chaillot and 37 beautiful bridges.
 The Seine River is a 776 kilometre long river flowing through the city into the English Channel at Le Havre, Paris' harbor (France map).
 The Seine river flows 13 km through the city from South East to South West.
 The North bank is the Right Bank, la Rive Droite in French.
 The South bank is the Left Bank, la Rive Gauche in French.
 Relax and admire these beautiful sights on a Seine river cruise.
 More thematic Paris maps.
-Paris metro map.
+Metro map.

-With so many first class sights to see from the Seine River, the river cruise is a must of every visit to the city of lights.
+With so many first class sights to see from the Seine River, the river cruise is a must of every visit to the City of Lights.
 As a starter, you can do the classical one hour Seine cruise with Bateaux Parisiens boarding near the Eiffel Tower or Vedettes du Ponf Neuf boarding near Notre Dame.
 You want your stay to be memorable.
 Choose the romantic dinner cruise or the royal Seine night cruise with dinner at Eiffel Tower and Moulin Rouge cabaret.
-Top Seine river cruises
+Top Seine river cruises.

 Splendid views, open air restaurants and playgrounds are relaxing, entertaining and so beautiful.
 Rosa Bonheur and Flow, two open-air restaurants on these quays, are now the place to go to day and night.
 A great addition to the city.
 Check location on Paris map.
 Check list and information about the top sights along the Seine river.